 Over the course of her five years as an ambassador teacher, she taught kindergarten, first, and third grades.
 As she gained more experience in the classroom during these years, she became a mentor and a teacher-leader to other incoming ambassador teachers by helping them acclimate to their new culture and school system.
 When recounting her favorite memory with Participate Learning, Rocio exclaimed,

 “Being an ambassador teacher!
 I still keep all the written notes my program manager left when she visited.
 I have them stored by year and saw them when cleaning my desk the other day; it was nice to reread that feedback.
 Now, I get to do that and help our ambassador teachers during their own adventures.”

 Following her time teaching, Rocio returned home and in 2014 was hired as a dual language instructional specialist within the Teacher Resources department, which has allowed her to continue providing her expertise and feedback to teachers currently placed in schools.
 When describing her position, Rocio stated,

-Currently, she is excited about preparing materials to train upcoming teachers during summer orientation and eager to start building those connections.
+Currently, she is excited about preparing materials to train upcoming ambassador teachers during summer orientation and eager to start building those connections.

 Deliver Excellent Work

-Rocio finds her biggest success while working for Participate Learning is through establishing connections with the teachers she coaches.
+Rocio finds her biggest success while working for Participate Learning is through establishing connections with the ambassador teachers she coaches.
 She identified the Participate Learning core value that most resonates with her as “deliver excellent work.”

 Rocio considers herself to be a team player and attributes her best work – when she is able to collaborate with others.
-When she is accountable for her responsibilities, it not only supports her coworkers, but improves the Participate teacher experience in the process.
+When she is accountable for her responsibilities, it not only supports her coworkers, but improves the ambassador teacher experience in the process.
 When she is not at work, Rocio enjoys spending her spare time doing activities with her children.
 “I enjoy seeing their little brains learning and using the knowledge in everyday life.”

 Find out more about how you can teach in the US.